 The Real World Use Cases for Implementing a Cloud Access Security Broker (CASB)

-by Gregory Kiker, Information Security Practice Leader at cStor
+by Gregory Kiker, Cybersecurity Practice Leader at cStor

 As the trust in cloud-based applications continues to grow with no end in site, the volume of cloud-based applications and data continues exploding too.
 For many organizations, that means the need for a security and policy intermediary has become more pressing than ever.

 Cloud access security brokers (CASBs) are on-premise, or cloud-based security policy enforcement points, placed between cloud service consumers and cloud service providers to combine and interject enterprise security policies as the cloud-based resources are accessed.

 Security Enforcement Across a Wide Range of Applications… Yes, Even MS Office